-Chicago’s Tovala gobbles up $20M for its smart oven+meal kit service – TechCrunch
+Tovala gobbles up $20M for its smart oven+meal kit service – TechCrunch

 The oven itself sells for $299 if you buy it on its own, or $199 if you commit to ordering meals six times over the next six months (which sell currently for $11.99 per single serving).

 While there is a simplicity in the basic value proposition of selling an oven designed to cook the meals you have pre-prepared and sell along with it, that business alone is highly competitive.
-Considering just the many options of “short-cutting” cooking from scratch, you have with very direct competitors like Suvie that also make ovens and meal kits; many meal kit companies like Blue Apron and Hello Fresh; a plethora of ready-meals you can cook in other ways from grocery stores and other places; plus the many businesses out there doing deliveries of take-out food.
+Considering just the many options of “short-cutting” cooking from scratch, you have with very direct competitors like Suvie, which also makes ovens and meal kits; various meal kit companies like Blue Apron and Hello Fresh; a plethora of ready-meals you can microwave, boil, or bake from grocery stores and other places; plus the many businesses out there doing deliveries of take-out food.

 That’s where Rabie’s approach considering other ways of extending Tovala’s business become interesting.

 The oven, for starters, can also be used as a convection/broiling/steaming oven for anything you might want to cook, but it has also been pre-programmed to cook some 750 other ready-meals (such as Trader Joe’s burritos) by way of scanning codes into the Tovala app.
 I asked, but as of yet Rabie said Tovala does not have any plans for a “Nespresso”-style approach of working with any other meal kit providers to make meals that can be cooked in its oven.

 Tovala’s also done one “pop-up” chef experience where a well-known Chicago cook created a few meals for Tovala and that proved popular so might be repeated with others, Rabie said.
 And it’s not all focused on its own hardware.
 Last year the company partnered with LG so that people could buy its ready-meals to be cooked in LG smart ovens.

 It also counts the chicken giant Tyson as an existing investor.
-For now they have yet to collaborate on meals for the Tovala oven, Rabie said, but you can imagine how it and others (such as Finistere portfolio company Memphis Meats) might craft specific dishes for the ovens, creating further revenue streams for Tovala and more use cases for people who fork out to buy their hardware.
+For now, the two have yet to collaborate on meals for the Tovala oven, Rabie said, but you can imagine how it and others (such as Finistere portfolio company Memphis Meats) might craft specific dishes for Tovala oven, creating further revenue streams for the startup and more use cases for people who fork out to buy its hardware.

 On the subject of the hardware: considering how so many startups built around “disruptive” hardware have stumbled over the years because of the unit economics, supply chain issues and other complications that fall under the maxim of “hardware is hard,” I asked if it’s been a stumbling block at all for Tovala.
 No, is the short answer.